-Is living in the countryside of Italy really better?
+Is living in the countryside of Italy better?

-It is the dream of many: becoming the owner of a beautiful home in Italy.
+Buying Real Estate in Rural Areas in Italy is the dream of many.
 An apartment in the center of Rome, a townhouse in mesmerizing Milan, a rooftop pad in artistic Florence: but how much would that cost us?
 We’ve recently looked into real estate prices in Italy’s largest cities, finding out that, unsurprisingly, Rome and Milan are the most expensive.

-Of course, there are alternatives: the country is filled with charming, history and art rich towns where getting on the property market costs much less than in our capital.
+Anyway we hope that now, August 2021, the pandemic is toward an end but if you are afraid of getting caught by a pandemic in a large city, of course, there are alternatives: the country is filled with charming, history and art rich towns where getting on the property market costs much less than in Milan or other large cities, including our capital.
 But there is also another alternative, getting a home in the countryside.
+On the good side Italian real estate value did not grow as the US real Estate value ( which went up as much as 20% after Covid ) and in some part of Italy cost went down like in the Etruria area.

 The Property Market in Italy: Where are we at?